The convenience of paperless payments benefits both the retailer and the buyer. In addition, digital payments are more secure and easier to track.

 Large retailers have no choice but to accept digital transactions in order to remain competitive.
 However, many small retailers who rely on cash payments are being forced to redesign their entire payment process to accommodate digital payments.

 A retailer looking to introduce digital payments must consider all the popular modes of payment the buyer is likely to use, and be prepared for it.

 Hardware and gadgets

 The very first problem with digital payment methods is ensuring that all the necessary hardware is available to facilitate transactions.
 For card-based payments, card readers accepting all card types must be used.
-Many retailers use technology like Square, that allows you to accept card transactions via the mobile device.
+Many retailers use technology like Square, which allows you to accept card transactions via mobile device.

 Another thing small traders and cashless buyers need to consider is the transaction costs of digital payment.
 Like any other business, digital payment platforms aim to make money, and some do this by charging a small percentage fee or commission on some if not all of the transactions.

 The cost per transaction is small, but for retailers dealing with small-scale buyers, it can constitute a large sum.
 Mobile money transfers have some of the highest transaction charges.
 To stay competitive, mobile service providers have had to create entirely different payment platforms with trade-friendly charges for retailers.